 NOTE: This page contains the official information regarding application requirements and deadlines.
 Information on this page supersedes any information posted on any other page or website.

-1. Submit on-line application to CSDCAS by January 1.
-Applicants who fail to submit the on-line application prior to January 1 will not be eligible to apply to the program until the following year.
-It is the student's responsibility to meet this deadline and to ensure receipt of all materials by CSDCAS.
+1. Submit the CSDCAS online application by January 15.
+Applicants who fail to submit the online application by the January 15 deadline will not be eligible to apply to the program until the following year.
+It is the student's responsibility to meet this deadline and ensure receipt of all materials by CSDCAS.
 Timely filing will further facilitate the admission process.
-NOTE: There is approximately a one-month lag between the time application materials arrive at CSDCAS and the time that they are verified and subsequently made available to the department for evaluation by the Admissions Committee beginning in early February.
-There is no guarantee that materials verified after early February, including official GRE scores will be considered.
+NOTE: There is approximately a one month lag between the time application materials arrive at CSDCAS and the time that they are verified and subsequently made available to the department for evaluation by the Admissions Committee beginning in early February.
+There is no guarantee that materials verified after early February, including official GRE scores, will be considered.

 2. Applicants must obtain three academic/professional letters of recommendation.
 Recommendations must be submitted online through the CSDCAS web portal.
 The CSDCAS website will provide detailed instructions on how to submit the letters.